 The Cheapest Places to Live in Asia

 Many of the cheapest places to live in the world are in Asia, but that’s irrelevant if you can’t get in.
 Unfortunately, most of these destinations with the lowest cost of living in the world have been closed to outsiders for close to two years now and there’s no sign that’s going to change.
-Earlier in this post I profiled India and Nepal, which are both open with restrictions, but Southeast Asia is almost completely closed up.
+Earlier in this post I profiled India and Nepal, which are both open with restrictions, but Southeast Asia is just started to open back up in March and April of 2022.

 Thailand, the Once and Future Digital Nomad Capital?